ue22-p20/web-intro/notebooks/51-jquery.md

 $(".to-hide").hide()
 ```

-which is admittedly **much simpler** than using native JavaScript functions
+which is admittedly **a little simpler** than using native JavaScript functions
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->